ezaanamin/Heal-Together/README.md

 - Frontend: React.js with Redux for state management.
 - Backend: Node.js with Express.js for API development.
+- Databases:
-- Database: Neo4j graph database for storing and querying connected data.
+  - Neo4j graph database for storing and querying connected data.
+  - Redis for caching and improving data retrieval performance.
 - Database ORM: An appropriate Neo4j library or ORM for Node.js.
 - Authentication: JSON Web Tokens (JWT) for secure user authentication.
 - AI-powered Moderation: Machine learning algorithms will be leveraged to automatically detect and address harmful content, ensuring a safe space for all users.